Prayagraj Junction railway station

-Prayagraj Junction (station code: PRYJ), formerly known as Allahabad Junction, is a railway station on the Howrah-Gaya-Delhi line,Howrah–Delhi main line, Prayagraj–Mau–Gorakhpur main line and Howrah–Prayagraj–Mumbai line.
+Prayagraj Junction (station code: PRYJ), formerly and colloquially known as Allahabad Junction, is a major junction and railway station on the Howrah-Gaya-Delhi line,Howrah–Delhi main line, Prayagraj–Mau–Gorakhpur main line and Howrah–Prayagraj–Mumbai line.
 It is the headquarters of the North Central Railway zone.
 It is located in Prayagraj in the Indian state of Uttar Pradesh.
 It serves Prayagraj and the surrounding areas.

 History

 The East Indian Railway Company initiated efforts to develop a railway line from Howrah to Delhi in the mid nineteenth century.
 Even when the line to Mughalsarai was being constructed and only the lines near Howrah were put in operation, the first train ran from Prayagraj to Kanpur in 1859.
-For the first through train from Howrah to Delhi in 1864, coaches were ferried on boats across the Yamuna at Prayagraj With the completion of the Old Naini Bridge across the Yamuna through trains started running in 1865–66.
+For the first through train from Howrah to Delhi in 1864, coaches were ferried on boats across the Yamuna at Prayagraj.
+With the completion of the Old Naini Bridge across the Yamuna through trains started running in 1865–66.

 The opening of the Curzon Bridge, across the Ganges, in 1902, linked Prayagraj to regions north of or beyond the Ganges.

-The Varanasi–Prayagraj City (Rambagh) line was constructed as a metre-gauge line by the Bengal and North Western Railway between 1899 and 1913.
+The Varanasi–Prayagraj City (now called as Prayagraj Rambagh railway station) line was constructed as a metre-gauge line by the Bengal and North Western Railway between 1899 and 1913.
 It was converted to broad gauge in 1993–94.

 The state government changed the name of the station from Allahabad Junction to Prayagraj Junction in February 2020.